Skip to main content

 A row entry consists of:

-• Columns that start with LocaleIdentifier (e.g., LocaleIdentifier and LocaleIdentifierKey), contain the language ID (LCID).
+• column name.
+Columns that start with LocaleIdentifier (e.g., LocaleIdentifier and LocaleIdentifierKey), contain the language ID (LCID).

 • int.